tjharrop/openfisca-core/README.md

 ## Installation

-If you're developping your own country package, you don't need to explicitly install OpenFisca-Core.
-It just needs to appear [in your package dependencies](https://github.com/openfisca/openfisca-france/blob/18.2.1/setup.py#L53).
+**If you're developing your own country package, you don't need to explicitly install `OpenFisca-Core`.** It just needs to appear [in your package dependencies](https://github.com/openfisca/openfisca-france/blob/18.2.1/setup.py#L53).
+Installing `OpenFisca-Core` is only needed if you want to contribute changes to the _core computation engine_, not a model of a specific country.

 If you want to contribute to OpenFisca-Core itself, welcome!
 To install it locally in development mode: